PhD Title: Physics of magnets and the arrangements of atoms comprising them

 Hobbies and Interests

 I am heavily involved with the University of Warwick Archery ClubLink opens in a new window.
-For the 2021/22 academic year I am the club Secretary, but in the past I have also held the roles of Equipment Officer (2019/20, 2020/21) and Team Captain (2016/17).
+For the 2021/22 academic year I was the club Secretary.
+In the past I have also held the roles of Equipment Officer (2019/20, 2020/21) and Team Captain (2016/17).
 I enjoy both the competitive and social aspects of the sport, and am also a qualified Archery GB Level 2 coach.